Third man arrested by police investigating Amazon killings of Dom Phillips

 Dom Phillips: Third man arrested by police investigating Amazon killings

+But family and friends are said to fear cover-up after police said suspects were not acting on orders from anyone else

-A third suspect has been arrested by police in Brazil investigating the deaths of British journalist Dom Phillips and Indigenous expert Bruno Pereira.
+A third suspect has been arrested by police in Brazil investigating the Amazon deaths of British journalist Dom Phillips and Indigenous expert Bruno Pereira.

-The pair went missing on 5 June with Phillips confirmed dead on Friday following forensic tests on human remains found on the banks of the Itaquaí river in the Amazon.

-Police in Brazil said on Saturday afternoon that Jefferson da Silva Lima, known as Pelado da Dinha, had turned himself in at the police station in the far western town of Atalaia do Norte.
+Police said on Saturday afternoon that Jefferson da Silva Lima, known as Pelado da Dinha, had turned himself in at the police station in the far west town of Atalaia do Norte.

 Two other men are already in custody for alleged involvement in the killings: Amarildo Oliveira, known as Pelado, and his brother, Oseney de Oliveira, known as Dos Santos.

+Phillips, 57, was reported missing on 5 June and confirmed dead on Friday following forensic tests on human remains found on the banks of the Itaquaí river.
+Additional remains found at the same site have not yet been identified but are expected to belong to Pereira, 41.

-The developments come as family and friends of the two men are said to fear a cover up may be happening after federal police in Brazil said that the men arrested were acting alone.
+Now, the new arrest comes as family and friends of the two men are said to fear a cover up about the killings.

-The statement appeared designed to draw a line under the case, despite suspicions rthat the killings may have been ordered by a criminal group or vested parties angered by Phillips' investigations into illegal logging in the Amazon.
+Federal police said on Friday that the susepctes were acting alone - a statement appeared designed to draw a line under the case, despite suspicions that the killings may have been ordered by a criminal group or vested parties angered by Phillips' investigations into illegal logging in the Amazon.

+Speaking on Radio 4's Today programme Mr Phillips' sister Sian Phillips said his family had been aware there were risks but that her brother had under played them.

+"I think he was a leading light in journalism, he was shining a light on an area which is a global problem," she said.

 Register for free to continue reading